planetfederal/workshops/workshops/geoserver/intro/slides/slides.rst

 Presenter notes
 ---------------

-OpenGeo Suite comes with a Dashboard application that provides links to the most common applications and documentation.
+Boundless Suite comes with a Dashboard application that provides links to the most common applications and documentation.

 The Dashboard can be opened from the Start menu at OpenGeo Suite ‣ Dashboard.
 The Dashboard is also available in the browser by navigating to http://localhost:8080/.